navikt/dp-kalkulator-frontend/README.md

 #### `npm run server`

-Start express server
+Build and start express server

 ### `npm run docker`

-Start docker
+Build and start docker

 ## Licenses and attribution
 For updated information, always see LICENSE first!